Can I open more than one account for lending?

 The borrower has the option to prepay the balance loan amount, provided he/ she intends to repay 100% of the amount due (including the interest due till date) in one go before the due date.
+There is no penalty or charge to the borrowers for prepayment.
 On receiving the balance amount from the borrower, your portion of the repayment received will be added to your available cash balance in your escrow account.

 However, partial prepayments are not allowed.